home-assistant/home-assistant.io/source/_integrations/flume.markdown

 ha_category:
   - Sensor
 ha_iot_class: Cloud Polling
-ha_release: 0.101
+ha_release: 0.103
 ---

 The `flume` sensor will show you the current [flume](https://portal.flumetech.com/) status for the given Device ID.

-Flume monitors real-time status of your home water meter.
-Allowing the end user to detect small leaks, gain real-time information on household water consumption, set water goals and budgets, and receive push notifications when suspicious water activities occur.
+Flume monitors the real-time status of your home water meter.
+Allowing the end-user to detect small leaks, gain real-time information on household water consumption, set water goals and budgets, and receive push notifications when suspicious water activities occur.

 ## Configuration